Dynatrace-APAC/Workshop-DEM/README.md

 * Chrome Browser
 * SSH client such as [mobaxterm](https://mobaxterm.mobatek.net/).

-## Prerequisites Actions
+## Prerequisite Actions
-Please follow the [Prerequisites Actions](//Prerequisite%20Actions) to create the application that will be used throughout this workshop.
+Please follow the [Prerequisite Actions](//Prerequisite%20Actions) to create the application that will be used throughout this workshop.

 # Hands On